pulp/pulp/docs/contributing/platform_api/app/viewsets.rst

 All viewsets documented here should be imported directly from the ``pulp.app.viewsets`` namespace.

-Viewsets that dispatch tasks that are descendants of :class:`~pulp.tasking.base.UserFacingTask` should return an :class:`~pulp.app.response.OperationPostponedResponse`.
+Viewsets that dispatch tasks that are descendants of :class:`~pulp.tasking.tasks.UserFacingTask` should return an :class:`~pulp.app.response.OperationPostponedResponse`.

 .. automodule:: pulp.app.viewsets